 When a wealthy playboy's (Robert Taylor) life is saved by the hospital's only pulmotor (a resuscitator), a beloved and respected doctor dies because of the lack of the pulmotor.
 The doctor's widow (Irene Dunne) and daughter (Betty Furness) resent him but he falls in love with the widow.
 When she is blinded in an accident, he feels responsible and is determined to redeem himself.
 Based on the Lloyd C. Douglas (THE ROBE) best seller, the John M. Stahl film was remade with much more resonance and artistry in 1954 by Douglas Sirk.
 This version has an overly generous amount of humor (much of it provided by the annoying Charles Butterworth) which only dilutes the drama.
 The humor also provides an inconsistency in Dunne's character.
 One scene has her bitter and hating Taylor's character because he is alive while her husband died then in the next scene, they're all romcom cute in a car.
 Taylor is fine when he doesn't try to act but when he does, it's wincing and he's especially terrible when he tries to act drunk.
 The religious references and imagery are also much more overt than in the 1954 film.
 The undistinguished score is by Franz Waxman.
 With Sara Haden and Ralph Morgan.

 A small Texas town bubbles over with a mixture of fear, anger and excitement when news reaches the town that an escaped prisoner (Robert Redford) is on his way home.
 Several of the townspeople are particularly affected including his wife (Jane Fonda) who is having an affair with her husband's best friend (James Fox), his mother (Miriam Hopkins) who has a sense of guilt of how he turned out, the bank vice president (Robert Duvall) who stole some money but let Redford take the fall and the sheriff (Marlon Brando) who must try to keep law and order as racism and vigilantism rear their ugly heads.
 This underrated film was poorly received both critically and financially upon its initial release but the passage of time has been kind to the film and slowly, but surely, the film's reputation is growing and justifiably so.
 Directed by Arthur Penn with a screenplay by Lillian Hellman (THE LITTLE FOXES) from a play by Horton Foote, it's Tennessee Williams territory with its portrait of a Southern sexual and violent hothouse.
 The film doesn't temper either its sexuality (wife swapping seems the town's favorite sport) or violence (a scene of Brando being brutally beaten was quite graphic for its day).
 The score is by John Barry.
-The huge cast includes Angie Dickinson, Martha Hyer, E.G. Marshall, Janice Rule, Henry Hull, Diana Hyland, Richard Bradford, Bruce Cabot, Jocelyn Brando, Eduardo Ciannelli, Lori Martin, Malcolm Atterbury and Clifton James.
+The huge cast includes Angie Dickinson, Martha Hyer, E.G. Marshall, Janice Rule, Henry Hull, Diana Hyland, Richard Bradford, Bruce Cabot, Jocelyn Brando, Eduardo Ciannelli, Lori Martin, Pamela Curran, Malcolm Atterbury and Clifton James.

 Feeling neglected, Mrs. Santa Claus (Angela Lansbury) decides to take the reindeer for a ride but has a breakdown over 1910 New York City in which Cupid the reindeer is injured.
 Waiting for Cupid to recuperate, she has an opportunity to interact with the working class citizens of Avenue A and plays matchmaker between a Jewish immigrant and an Italian immigrant and starts a worker's strike at a children's sweat shop.
 The Disneyesque musical seems a cross between NEWSIES and OLIVER! at times.
 The forgettable disposable score by Jerry Herman (MAME) feels like rejects he pulled out of his trunk.
 There is one catchy and lively musical number Avenue A choreographed by Rob Marshall (who would later go on to direct the film versions of CHICAGO and NINE).
 The acting is uncomfortably broad (in particular Terrence Mann's cartoonish villain) as if the director (Terry Hughes) thought we or most probably the child audience wouldn't respond to subtlety.
 With Charles Durning as Santa Claus, Rosalind Harris (FIDDLER ON THE ROOF) and Michael Jeter.